Here's What Other Families Are Asking about Financial Aid

 A: If the student has no contact with the noncustodial parent, or doesn't know the parent's whereabouts, the student can appeal to have the noncustodial parent's Profile requirement waived.
 The student should contact each college requiring the application to find out the appeal process.

-Q: What if a parent's marital status has changed since 2016?
+Q: What if a parent's marital status has changed since we filed taxes?

-A: The financial aid applications require you to report your income from 2016 and your current marital status.
-If you got divorced or married after 2016, your income picture likely looks remarkably different today, considering your marital status change.
-If you were married in 2016 but aren't now, only report your 2016 income on the FAFSA.
-If you filed married filing jointly in 2016, do your best to separate out your information on your tax return, and only report those figures.
-The college may ask for a copy of your tax return later on, and also a line-by-line separation of your income from your former spouse's.
-If you weren't married to your current spouse in 2016 and now are, you'll need to supply your current spouse's 2016 income and tax return.
+A: The financial aid applications require you to report your income from two years prior and your current marital status.
+If you got divorced or married after you filed your taxes from two years prior, your income picture likely looks remarkably different today, considering your marital status change.
+If you were married then but aren't now, contact the financial aid office at each school where the student is applying to explain your situation.
+Do your best to separate out your own income information on your tax return, and report those figures.
+The college may ask for a copy of your tax return and a line-by-line separation of your income from your former spouse's.
+If you weren't married to your current spouse when you filed taxes two years ago, your spouse will also need to complete the FAFSA as a contributor, which will pull in information from that spouse's tax return from two years ago.

 Q: Do we report disability income on the financial aid applications?